flucto-gmbh/motion-sensor-box/doc/system-setup.md

 This nifty configuration trick was copied from [linuxconfig](https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux)

 To ensure the raspberry pi does not run out of memory, the swap space needs to be configured.
-Open the file `/etc/dphys-swapfile`, comment out the current settings and add
+Open the file `/etc/dphys-swapfile`, comment out the current settings and add ``
-``
 CONF_SWAPFACTOR=2
 CONF_MAXSWAP=2048

 ``

+## Clone the github repository

+Change into your home directory and

 ## system packages